 As you might expect, DLNA hardware is designed to work on a home network.
 It doesn’t matter whether that network is wired or wireless, although with Wi-Fi you’ll need to ensure that your network has sufficient bandwidth for what you want to do.
 We’d recommend 802.11n Wi-Fi for serious home sharing.

-Please make sure that your TV is connected to your home network.
+Please make sure that your TV is connected to your home network, as well as your phone.

 DLNA is based on UPnP